-In the special case, when the matroids are graphic, this theorem implies not only Theorem \ref{Nash-fed} but its extension as well when, for given upper bounds $g_1,\dots ,g_k$, we want to find a decomposition of $E$ into forests $F_1,\dots ,F_k$ for which $\vert F_i\vert \leq g_i$ ($i=1,\dots ,k$).
+In the special case, when the matroids are graphic, this theorem implies not only Theorem \ref{Nash-fed} but also its extension to the case in which, for given upper bounds $g_1,\dots ,g_k$, we want to find a decomposition of $E$ into forests $F_1,\dots ,F_k$ for which $\vert F_i\vert \leq g_i$ ($i=1,\dots ,k$).

 It should be emphasized that there are constructive proofs of the two theorems of Edmonds and Fulkerson which give rise to polynomial algorithms to compute the $k$ independent sets or the $k$ bases in question.